marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## Version -00 to -01 ## {#sec-00-01}

 * Fixed an example, as per the erratum with Errata ID 7623.

+* Clarified building of Field Descriptor for CoAP options.

 * Added YANG data model for the ietf-schc-coap-ext module.